-Over the past several years, Leading Agile has learned a ton about the skills profiles necessary, not only to support or lead a Transformation effort; but to be happy, grow, and thrive in these types of roles.
+Over the past several years, LeadingAgile has learned a ton about the skills profiles necessary, not only to support or lead a Transformation effort, but to be happy, grow, and thrive in these types of roles.

-The people you have on a Transformation project need to have basic skills and experiences to do the job.
-That said, these are dynamic roles, and what we find is that when people are under pressure, they go back to whatever is their default mode of operation is.
+The people you have on a Transformation project need to have basic skills and experience to do the job.
+That said, these are dynamic roles, and what we find is, when people are under pressure, they go back to their default mode of operation.
 Because of this, understanding what people believe and how they behave is super important.
 It's their home base.